 Promissory notes are commonly used in a variety of lending scenarios, such as personal loans, student loans, and business loans.
 They provide a clear record of the terms and conditions of the loan and help to ensure that both the borrower and the lender understand their respective rights and obligations.

-Understanding and managing legal contracts is a critical aspect of running a business.
+Legal contract management is a critical aspect of running a business.
 While the five main types of legal contracts in business are a good starting point, there are many other types of contracts that businesses may encounter.